-- Q160.3.4.
-M2000.
-Can we answer M2000, Drug Regimen Review, "Yes" if we did not check for drug-to-drug interactions?
+Q160.3.4.
+M2001.
+Can we answer M2001, Drug Regimen Review, "Yes" if we did not check for drug-to-drug interactions?
 We did most of the review, so it seems like we should get credit.
-[Q&A ADDED & EDITED 06/14; Previously CMS Qtrly 07/13 Q&A #16] - A160.3.4.
-There is no "Yes" response in M2000, Drug Regimen Review.
-You must perform a complete drug regimen review, as defined in current OASIS Guidance Manual, M2000 Response-specific Instructions, in order to select Response "1-No problems found during review" or "2-Problems found during review".
-If elements of the drug regimen review were skipped, for example, as you stated, drug-to-drug interactions, Response "0-Not assessed/reviewed" is appropriate, as a complete drug regimen review was not performed. - Q160.4.
-M2000 & M2002.
+[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #19; Q&A ADDED & EDITED 06/14; Previously CMS Qtrly 07/13 Q&A #16]

+A160.3.4.
+You must perform a complete drug regimen review, as defined in current OASIS Guidance Manual, M2001 Response-specific Instructions, in order to select Response "0-No - no issues found during review" or "1-Yes - issues found during review".
+If elements of the drug regimen review were skipped, for example, as you stated, drug-to-drug interactions, a dash (-) should be reported, indicating the drug regimen review was not completed.

+Q160.4.
+M2001 & M2003.
 The assessing clinician identifies a problem with medications.
 The patient has not picked up a prescription because she was not sure she absolutely needed it.
-If the assessing clinician's education results in the resolution of the situation prior to the completion of the comprehensive assessment, can the clinician indicate on M2000 that there is no clinically significant problem, eliminating the need to address it in M2002 Medication Follow-up?
-[Q&A ADDED 01/11; Previously CMS OCCB 10/09 Q&A #33] - A160.4.
-If a medication related problem is identified and resolved by the agency staff by the time the assessment is completed, the problem does not need to be reported as an existing clinically significant problem. - Q160.4.1.
-M2002.
-"Related to M2002 Medication Follow-up, the new OASIS Guidance Manual states: If a medication related problem is identified and resolved by the agency staff without physician involvement by the time the assessment is completed, the problem does not need to be reported as an existing clinically significant problem." - Is the addition of the phrase "without physician involvement" intended to change guidance which currently states that if the problem is identified and resolved by the time the assessment is completed, the problem does not need to be reported.
-In other words, does physician involvement require that the problem be reported in M2002?
-[Q&A ADDED 04/15; Previously CMS Qtrly 10/14 Q&A #11] - A160.4.1.
-No, the inclusion of the phrase "without physician involvement" is provided as an example, and is not a change in guidance.
-You are not required to report a clinically significant medication issue that was resolved (with or without physician involvement) before the assessment was completed.
-An example would be family delivering medications that were not in the home at the time of the initial visit. - Q160.5.
-M2002.
-If a clinically significant medication issue is identified on a weekend, and the agency phones the physician on-call, who does respond but because he doesn't really know the patient directs the agency to contact the primary care physician on Monday, can the clinician select Response 1 Yes Physician or physician-designee was contacted within one calendar day to resolve clinically significant medication issues?
-[Q&A ADDED 01/11; Previously CMS OCCB 01/10 Q&A #16] - A160.5.
-When completing M2002, Medication Follow-up, if the physician or physician designee responds within one calendar day and there is a resolution to the clinically significant medication issue or a plan to resolve the issue, Response "1-Yes" should be selected.
+If the assessing clinician's education results in the resolution of the situation prior to the completion of the comprehensive assessment, can the clinician indicate on M2001 that there is no clinically significant problem, eliminating the need to address it in M2003 Medication Follow-up?
+[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #20; Q&A ADDED 01/11; Previously CMS OCCB 10/09 Q&A #33]

+A160.4.
+If a medication related problem is identified and resolved by the agency staff not requiring physician/physician-designee contact by midnight of the next calendar day, the problem does not need to be reported as an existing clinically significant problem in M2001.

+Q160.4.1.
+[Q&A Retired 10/16; replaced with new C2 manual guidance]

+Q160.5.
+M2003.
+If a clinically significant medication issue is identified on a weekend, and the agency phones the physician on-call, who does respond but because he doesn't really know the patient directs the agency to contact the primary care physician on Monday, can the clinician select Response 1 Yes - Physician or physician-designee was contacted by midnight of the next calendar day and prescribed/recommended actions were taken in response to the identified clinically significant medication issue?
+[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #21; Q&A ADDED 01/11; Previously CMS OCCB 01/10 Q&A #16]

+A160.5.
+When completing M2003, Medication Follow-up, if the physician or physician designee responds by midnight of the next calendar day and there is a resolution to the clinically significant medication issue, Response "1-Yes" should be entered.
 In your scenario, you describe a situation where the physician was contacted and informed of the medication issue, but the due to the contacted physician's unfamiliarity with the patient, you were directed to contact the primary care practitioner on Monday.
-Therefore no one reconciled, or formulated a plan to reconcile the specific medication issue identified within one calendar day, so "0-No" should be selected.
+In cases where the physician/physician-designee recommends an action that will take longer than the allowed time to complete, then Response "1-Yes" should be entered as long as by midnight of the next calendar day the agency has taken whatever actions are possible to comply with the recommended action.